(As an Amazon Associate, Post Hill Press may generate income from qualifying purchases.)

 Though the battle is one of the most well-documented events in history, the vast majority of our knowledge comes from the words of the veterans and civilians who experienced it.
 Without action photography, video, or audio recordings, our primary window into what happened is the memory of those who were there.
 The story of the Battle of Gettysburg is simply the compilation of the memories of those who fought it.
 But memory is anything but objective.

-Recognizing the multitude of factors that affect human memory, In the Shadow of the Round Tops explores how the individual soldiers experienced, remembered, and wrote about the battle, and how those memories have created a cloud over James Longstreet’s enigmatic countermarch and Samuel Johnston’s infamous reconnaissance.
+Recognizing the multitude of factors that affect human memory, In the Shadow of the Round Tops explores how the individual soldiers experienced, remembered, and wrote about the battle, and how those memories have created a cloud over James Longstreet’s bewildering countermarch and Samuel Johnston’s infamous reconnaissance.
 Each soldier had a particular view of these historic events.
 Because many people saw part of the story, but no one saw all of it, each memory is a critical piece to the puzzle.
 By comparing the veterans’ memories and sifting through the factors that affected each memory, the picture of the countermarch, reconnaissance, and the entire battle, comes into sharper focus.

 “Our knowledge of historical events is often based on a fragile combination of memory, bias, and flawed accounts written long after the fact.
 This is particularly true in the Gettysburg historiography when considering the controversies around Captain Samuel Johnston’s reconnaissance and Lt.
 General James Longstreet’s countermarch on July 2, 1863.
 Author Allen Thompson combines his knowledge of primary accounts and terrain to methodically deconstruct the myths, misconceptions, and falsehoods surrounding these events.
 After reading In the Shadow of the Round Tops, you will reconsider much of what you think you know and have more apparent answers to the debates that continue to haunt Gettysburg’s second day.”